 - The ability to identify objectives and audiences and appropriate communication approaches for those different objectives and audiences

-- Familiarity with evaluation of effectiveness of communication activities and resources
+- Familiarity with evaluation of effectiveness of exhibits and interpretation

 - The ability to produce a professional consultancy report